Immunization | Medical Council of Canada

 Rationale

-Immunization has the potential to either reduce or eradicate many infectious diseases, reduce the risk of complications from certain diseases, and improve overall health the world over.
-However, a rise in vaccine hesitancy has led to decreased immunization rates in developed countries.
+Immunization can either reduce or eradicate many infectious diseases, reduce the risk of complications from certain diseases, and improve overall health the world over.
+However, a rise in vaccine hesitancy has led to decreased immunization rates in higher-income countries.

 Key Objectives

-The candidate must be able to assess the immunization status of patients and recommend an appropriate schedule of vaccinations, discuss with patients and parents/guardians the risks and benefits of vaccination, and identify patients in need of vaccination who do not come in for routine visits (e.g., when presenting for assessment of a new illness).
+The candidate must be able to assess the immunization status of patients and recommend an appropriate schedule of vaccinations, discuss with patients and parents or guardians the risks and benefits of vaccination, and identify patients who would benefit from vaccination who do not come in for routine visits (e.g., when they present for assessment of a new illness).

 Enabling Objectives

-Identify patients needing vaccination, and for such patients the candidate will
+The candidate will identify patients who would benefit from vaccination, and for such patients the candidate will

-1. an immunization history as well as any contraindication to vaccination (e.g., anaphylaxis, immunosuppression);
+1. an immunization history as well as any precaution or contraindication to vaccination (e.g., anaphylaxis, immunosuppression);

 2. construct an effective initial management plan, including

-2. giving patients/parents the information they need to manage possible vaccine reactions;
+3. giving patients and parents or guardians the information they need to manage possible vaccine reactions,

-3. outlining an appropriate vaccination schedule, including modifications to the usual schedule for special circumstances (e.g., catch-up schedules, immunocompromised patients);
+4. outlining an appropriate vaccination schedule, including modifications to the usual schedule for special circumstances (e.g., catch-up schedules, immunocompromised patients),

-7. reaching out to population segments specifically at risk (e.g., elderly people, people with chronical illness, people who have received transplants, people with asplenia);
+7. reaching out to population segments specifically at risk (e.g., people who are older, people with chronic illness, people who have received transplants, people with asplenia), and

-8. recognizing the importance of temperature regulation in the storage of vaccines to maintain efficacy.
+8. recognizing the importance of the storage and handling of immunization agents (e.g., temperature regulation) to maintain efficacy.